Diabetic Retinopathy, Eye Disease

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Diabetic Retinopathy, Eye Disease?
-Would like to schedule an appointment with leading Ophthalmology, retina specialist in NYC or Optometrist, Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with New York City Eye specialist.
+Would like to schedule an appointment with leading Ophthalmology, retina specialist in NYC or Optometrist, Dr. Saba Khodadadian Manhattan Eye Specialists, please contact our office for consultation with New York City Eye specialist.

 Dr. Saba Khodadadian, Optometrist (NYC Eye Doctor)